kingsdigitallab/alice-thornton/frontend/posts/blog/2024-03-21-thornton-and-north-america.md

 As the dispute escalated, Thornton suffered from slanders put forth by Danby and her household.
 Her account includes a fascinating detail:

 > Even so was I and my poor child accused and condemned before her, in her chamber, by her said servant in a most notorious manner.
-And all my chaste life and conversation most wickedly traduced, so that she railed on me and scolded at me and my poor innocent child, before our faces, with the most vile expressions…Such was the fury of Barbary’s malice against us that, with a brazen face she impudently cried out against me.
+And all my chaste life and conversation most wickedly traduced, so that she railed on me and scolded at me and my poor innocent child, before our faces, with the most vile expressions...Such was the fury of Barbary’s malice against us that, with a brazen face she impudently cried out against me.

+## A maid called Barbary

 Anne Danby’s maid was Barbara Todd.
 Thornton’s reference to her as Barbary resonates with the period’s usages of this name, particularly as ascribed to servants and social inferiors.
 Danby, too, refers to her as ‘Barbary’,  and Thornton’s sister Katherine Danby had a servant called Barbary Wren.

 ![A portrait of two finely dressed women facing each other, one is Black and one is white]({{"/assets/img/posts/Allegorical_Painting_of_Two_Ladies.jpg" | url}} "Anonymous (British School), *Allegorical Painting of Two Ladies*, c.
 1650.
 Public domain, via Wikimedia Commons."){.media-left}

 If this rendering of Barbara as Barbary typically referred to women in service, increasingly its racial associations concocted a name that blended class and race.
 Both Barbara and Barbary are derived from barbarus, meaning ‘foreigner’ or ‘stranger’.
 As the Black population of early modern England increased—comprised of enslaved Africans and Indigenous people of the Americas—the name Barbary was commonly assigned to or adopted by women of colour.

-## Treacherous and Lascivious

 ![A double page of a printed book - Othello, the Moor of Venice]({{"/assets/img/posts/Othello_First_Folio.jpg" | url}} "William Shakespeare, First Folio Title Page of *Othello*, 1623.
 Public domain, via Wikimedia Commons."){.media-right}